Air2air/northworks/public/content/c-reviews-oebs-bernsteinmass.md

 By now, members of the adult choir had cast off their sky-blue robes and members of the children's chorus moved from their previous position at stage right out into the aisles to join hands with the dancers.

 Then, when all seems lost, young 11-year-old Andy Gutierrez stepped forth to project his angelic soprano voice through the cacophony.
-His words, "Sing God a secret song, Lauda, Laude ... spread like a healing balsam over the chaos.
+His words, "Sing God a secret song, Lauda, Laude... spread like a healing balsam over the chaos.

 He is soon joined in his reverent supplication by the Celebrant as well as all the stage voices and the orchestra.
 Then all froze for a moment of absolute quiet before a penetrating voice whispered, "Go in peace."